 1. Beauty Comes From Within

 We’ve all heard that truly beautiful clear skin comes from within.
-We’ll be disappointed if we hope for results by using excessive products that we slather onto the surface only.
-So, it is important to maintain healthy habits and to ensure that our diets are based on healthful ingredients.
+We’ll be disappointed if we hope for results by excessively trying products that we slather onto the surface only.
+So, it’s important to maintain healthy habits and to ensure that we have a healthy diet.
 This is the time for working on internal beauty first.

-I’ve written a bit more on this in another article about simple budget beauty hacks.
-I’ve also covered some healthy eating tips in this article about losing weight naturally.
-Detoxes, cleanses and supplements are trending, as they help us to glow with inner beauty.
+Detoxes, cleanses and supplements are trending, because they help us to glow with inner beauty.
 That inner beauty will be reflected in our replenished skin.
 As youthful collagen decreases with aging, we need to supplement with foods and natural ingredients that either provide us with additional collagen, or encourage collagen growth.